WolfOWI/mossandfern/frontend/README.md

 ### Prerequisites

-Ensure that you have the latest version of [Software](path/to/where/they/can/download/software) installed on your machine.
-The [Plugin](path/to/where/they/can/download/plugin) plugin will also be required.
+Ensure that you have the latest version of [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your machine.
+You will also need [MongoDB](https://www.mongodb.com/) for the database.

 ### How to install